The Rise and Fall of the One-Armed Bandits

 On the pictured machine, the best hand (a royal flush) would win you 100 cigars!
 The smallest prize was a single cigar, awarded for a pair of kings or aces.

 Of course, five reels with ten cards only used 50 cards in the deck.
 To reduce the chances of a royal flush, the two unused cards were generally high value, often a ten and a jack of different suits.
 This would mean that out of the four royal flushes, only two were possible.
 On a fair machine, the chances of getting one of these two royal flushes would have been 1 in 50,000.
-Tired of the everyday job?
-Play real money online slots and forget about that boring job now!

 The percentage of wins that any machine allowed could further be controlled by changing the cards around on the reels.
 An unscrupulous bar owner might have arranged for all four aces to be on the same reel, so eliminating the chance of two, three or four aces coming up.
 However this would have been extremely foolish as the customers would be sure to notice!
 Luckily this doesn't happen when playing the modern-day online pokies.